MicrosoftDocs/fabric-docs/docs/real-time-hub/create-streams-fabric-workspace-item-events.md

 - A Fabric workspace with events you want to track.

 ## Create streams for Fabric workspace item events
-You can create streams for Fabric workspace item events in Real-Time hub using one of the ways:
+You can create streams for Fabric workspace item events in Real-time hub using one of the ways:

 - Using the **Get events** experience
 - Using the **Fabric events** tab